ChimeHQ/JSONRPC/README.md

 ## Contributing and Collaboration

-I'd love to hear from you!
-Get in touch via an issue or pull request.
+I would love to hear from you!
+Issues or pull requests work great.
+Both a [Matrix space][matrix] and [Discord][discord] are available for live help, but I have a strong bias towards answering in the form of documentation.
+You can also find me on [mastodon](https://mastodon.social/@mattiem).

 I prefer collaboration, and would love to find ways to work together if you have a similar project.